How to apply for online studies

 Confirmation of submission

-If you accept the offered study place, you will receive another e-mail conforming that you have been admitted as student.
+If you accept the offered study place, you will receive another e-mail confirming that you have been admitted as student.
 Note that you will only have access to the course in question, not to other courses or programmes at UiB.

 Terms and conditions